wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

-# 46. Awareness of Beïng is Bliss
+# 46. Awareness of Beïng iIs Bliss

->It is a matter of actual experience that the self has beïng independent of mind and body.
+>… It is a matter of actual experience that the self has beïng independent of mind and body.
-It is beïng–awareness–bliss.
+It is beïng, awareness, bliss.
 Awareness of beïng is bliss.

-**Questioner:**&ensp;By profession I am a physician.
+**Questioner:**&ensp;By profession, I am a physician.
-I began with surgery, continued with psychiatry and also wrote some books on mental health and healing by faith.
+I began with surgery, continued with psychiatry, and also wrote some books on mental health and healing by faith.
 I came to you to learn the laws of spiritual health.

 **Maharaj:**&ensp;When you are trying to cure a patient, what exactly are you trying to cure?